 Things to do

-Bush camping is permitted at Broadwater Waterhole.
+Camping is permitted at Broadwater Waterhole camping area.
 No facilities are provided.

 Camping permits are required and fees apply.